We need to transform the air cargo industry today, as it continues to face the twin challenges of sustainable profitability and customer satisfaction.

 StB Cargo program aims also at fostering longer-term innovation for the benefit of the IATA member airlines and the air cargo industry as a whole through:

-- StB Cargo white papers – white papers expected in 2017 will cover topics such as: Automation in the warehouse, Internet of Things applied to air cargo, Blockchain and smart contracts, Data sharing platforms, Drones for tomorrow's air cargo, etc.
+- StB Cargo white papers – white papers expected in 2017 will cover topics such as: e-Commerce Logistics and Drones for tomorrow's air cargo.